-At 9.48am on a mildly warm and breezy late spring morning in Bath, a young man is tidying chairs and tables away in a large marquee, the evidence of the previous evening’s nuptials strewn haphazardly over the muslin carpet.
+At 11.48am on a mildly warm and breezy late spring morning in Bath, a young man is tidying away chairs and tables in a large marquee, the evidence of the previous evening’s nuptials strewn haphazardly over the muslin carpet.
 His languid and arrhythmic movements betray signs of the night’s events, yet with the lingering impression of an accepting, almost satisfied, smile.

-Prior Park College towers above the marquee with its neoclassical Bath-stone columns and baroque steps above recently cut grass banks, rolling away into the valley and pond at its base.
+Prior Park College towers above the marquee with its neoclassical Bath-stone columns and baroque steps above grass banks rolling away into the valley.
 On the other side of the valley, steep streets lined with neatly packed, slate-roofed houses rise up from the town centre.

 The man works back and forth between the tables and the marquee’s central column, against which he leans the collapsed furniture.
-The morning sun cuts intermittently through tufts of fluffy cloud, bringing to life the green of the landscape, and then subduing it in turn.
+The morning sun cuts intermittently through fluffy clouds, bringing to life the green of the landscape, and then subduing it in turn.
 The man casts a glance over the valley and reflects on how beautiful the wedding was and how lucky they had been with the weather.
 The newlyweds would arrive soon, at which point he could make his farewell, thank them for involving him in their big day, and return home.
-An eagle soars silently over the valley below as it scours for prey.
-The man is looking forward to returning to his quiet house – his quiet life – after a loud few days, to which he is not naturally given: all that marshalling of people, marshalling of agendas and the pressures of perfection in the greatest day of their lives….Nevertheless, he is content in his labours, and thankful to have been here.
+A kestrel soars silently over the valley below as it scours for prey.
+The man is looking forward to returning to his quiet house, his quiet life, after a loud few days, to which he is not naturally given: all that marshalling of people, marshalling of agendas and the pressures of perfection in the greatest day of their lives….Nevertheless, he is content in his labours, and thankful to have been here.

 In his back and forth, the man ponders his situation – a finite being, a speck in time and space – and, far from being bewildered by his infinitesimal existence, he marvels at the magnificence of it all; at how lucky he is to have opportunity for a brief cameo on this vast stage.